-Moreover, one arrives from here at a new proof of a theorem, that was discovered and proved for the first time by Herbrand.
-It is a reversal of Löwenheim's famous theorem about the satisfiability in the countable domain and it also yields a general procedure for the treatment of questions about consistency.
+From here, moreover, one arrives at a new proof of a theorem, which was discovered and proved for the first time by Herbrand.
+It is a converse to Löwenheim's famous theorem about satisfiability in countable domains and it also yields a general procedure for the treatment of questions about consistency.

-Despite the insights obtained in multiple ways the present limitation of the results presents itself as a fundamental one; this is because of Gödel's new theorem on the limits of decidability in formal systems, in conjunction with v.
-Neumann's conjecture connected to it.
+The limitation of the results at hand presents itself, despite the insights obtained in multiple ways, as a fundamental one; this is because of Gödel's new theorem-and a conjecture by v.
+Neumann connected to it-on the limits of decidability in formal systems.